lalupavanr/Dockerfiles2/FROM/README.md

 ### FROM
-from should be the first file is running
+from should be the first instruction in your docker file